Written by Ada’s Medical Knowledge Team

 - Relationship issues

-Purely psychological causes for erectile dysfunction are rare, limited to approximately 10 percent of cases.
+Purely psychological causes for Erectile Dysfunction are less common, limited to approximately 10 percent of cases.
+1

 - The symptoms experienced

 - General physical and mental health

 - Whether any other medication is also being taken